BoscoBecker/BuilderUI/README.md

 - Saving your JSON files allows Copilot to provide better context and more accurate suggestions.
 - You can easily modify, extend, or refactor your forms by editing the JSON and letting Copilot assist with repetitive or boilerplate structures.
 - Use the provided JSON examples as templates for your own screens.

+### Integrated AI Chat

+> The idea is to use an integrated chat to assist users in generating, editing, and refactoring JSON UI definitions.
+This chat-based AI can help automate repetitive tasks, provide instant suggestions, and accelerate the UI design process directly within your development environment.
+Coming soon, need help.

 ## Getting Started